sudheerj/javascript-interview-questions/README.md

      **[⬆ Back to Top](#table-of-contents)**

-182. ### How to convert string to title case with javascript
+183. ### How to convert a string to title case with javascript

      Title case means that the first letter of each word is capitalized.
 You can convert a string to title case using the below function,